IBM/aspera-cli/README.md

 ascli server --url=ssh://_server_address_:33001 ... --ts=@json:'{"token":"Basic _token_here_"}'
 ```

+> [!NOTE]
-> **Note:** If you need to use the Aspera public keys, then specify an empty token: `--ts=@json:'{"token":""}'` : Aspera public SSH keys will be used, but the protocol will ignore the empty token.
+> If you need to use the Aspera public keys, then specify an empty token: `--ts=@json:'{"token":""}'` : Aspera public SSH keys will be used, but the protocol will ignore the empty token.

 The value of the `ssh_keys` option can be a single value or an `Array`.
 Each value is a **path** to a private key and is expanded (`~` is replaced with the user's home folder).